rackerlabs/docs-cloud-block-storage/rst/dev-guide/overview/index.rst

 -  Use high performance storage to serve database or I/O-intensive applications.

 Interactions with Cloud Block Storage occur programmatically via the Cloud Block Storage API as described in this developer guide.
 Cloud Block Storage uses a RESTful (Representational State Transfer) web services interface.
-Rackspace also provides language-specific SDKs in several popular programming languages.
-For more information, see the `official SDKs and tools`_.
+Rackspace also provides language-specific software development kits (SDKs) in several popular programming languages.
+For more information, see :rax-dev:`SDKs and tools<sdks>`.

 Rackspace offers both a low cost/gigabyte (GB) option with standard performance for customers who only require more storage and a high performance option that provides increased storage with higher performance (at a higher cost/GB).
-For more information, see the `Cloud Block Storage product page`_.
+For more information, see the :rax-cloud:`Cloud Block Storage product page<block-storage>`.

 Highlights of Rackspace Cloud Block Storage include: